 The technologies behind deepfakes and synthetic profile photos are still maturing and are frequently detectable by humans.
 Still, the creation of fake “observable events”- even clearly synthetic ones—serve to reinforce ideological perspectives with what the report refers to as a “nihilistic effect of undermining the concept of truth and objective and observable reality upon which free and open societies rely.”

 Meeting the challenge of AI-enabled disinformation will require a multi-faceted response not just from governments and national security communities, but also from social media companies, academia, and applied research centers.
 This response will likely evolve over time, but should, at a minimum, not end at the development of new technologies to detect, disrupt, and counter synthetic media and AI-enabled disinformation.
 It should, at a minimum, include good faith efforts to share data across the public and private sector and governments as well as more active and coordinated measures on the part of social media companies to identify and label synthetic media.

 “The rapidly growing development and use of this technology is one of the greatest threats to open societies and is something that needs to be addressed on every level.
 The business, political and geopolitical manipulation possibilities are limitless, and the proliferation of these tools going unchecked will threaten the safety and stability of all open societies.” – Andrew Vasko, Managing Director of IScann Group.

 About IScann Group

-IScann Group is an internationally active open source intelligence house that enables companies to understand and counter an array of modern threats.
-By utilizing proprietary methodologies, the Group monitors global security trends, tracks social media and is at the forefront of exploiting digitalization.
+IScann Group is an internationally active open- source intelligence house that enables companies to understand and counter an array of modern threats.
+By utilising proprietary methodologies, the Group monitors global security trends, tracks social media and is at the forefront of exploiting digitalisation.

 REDHILL (for IScann Group)